 Courts will deny emergency custody order requests if you fail to show that one of the three situations listed above exists.
 This is a high standard to meet, and the court can’t grant emergency custody orders that don’t meet this standard.

-You still have the option to go through the regular custody process and have the court give a permanent custody order for your child.
+You may still go through the regular custody process and have the court give a permanent custody order for your child.
 You will have to abide by the typical notice and service requirements so that your child’s other parent can participate in the proceedings.

 If you are notified that your child’s other parent has received an emergency custody order, you should contact a family law attorney right away.
 You may have a limited time to prepare and respond to the allegations during a hearing.

 King Law Offices is a full-service law firm with an outstanding team of professionals who work diligently, creatively, and compassionately on behalf of our clients each day.
 We serve the Upstate of South Carolina and Western North Carolina.
-Call 888-748-KING (5464) today for a consultation with one of our dedicated family law attorneys.
+Call 888-748-KING (5464) or send in a request form to schedule an appointment for a consultation with one of our dedicated family law attorneys.